craigrmc/alignment/essay.md

 Secondary remommendation is more realistic.
 This is not a perfect world.
 The situation we are in is not ideal.
 Each generation of AI models should be pushed as close to human alignment as possible.
 Time for discussion has run out.
 It is time to act now before it is too late.

 General public should demand politicians to take AI Alignment seriously.
 Stay calm a prepare for a future with a bunch of AI Agents on the internet.
-Don't give AI Researchers incentives to build dangerous AI models as fast as possible (e.g. giving them money).
+Don't give AI Researchers incentives to build dangerous AI models as fast as possible.
+In otherwords don't give money to AI companies drive away all their AI Alignment and Saftey Team.
+And don't give money to AI companies that support race conditions.
+Rather choose the AI companies that actually work on AI Alignment and Saftey.

 Politically oriented humans should blame AI Researchers when models misbehave.
 Attempt to add light touch regulation to give incetive to frontier AI labs to not release and deploy dangerous AI models.
 Don't fall into the naritive that the US must beat China in the AI Race.
 If dangerous ASIs are created than no human wins.
 The tribal us vs. them mindset will destroy us all.
 We need to collaborate and work together to survive.